China says only it has right to monitor air pollution

 While China tightened air pollution monitoring standards in January, the official reading and the U.S. embassy reading can often be far apart.

-Chinese experts have criticised the single U.S. embassy monitoring point as “unscientific”.
+Chinese experts have criticized the single U.S. embassy monitoring point as “unscientific”.

 Deputy Environment Minister Wu Xiaoqing went a step further, saying such readings were illegal and should stop, though he did not directly name the United States.